Standards for Retention and Tenure of Art Historians

 - Any particular service responsibilities that are specific to promotion in this position

 - Discipline-specific standards and expectations of accomplishment in each of the areas to be evaluated

 - A brief description of the procedures and evaluation processes used in making decisions relating to professional advancement

-- Support for research and faculty development, from the department, institution, community, etc.
+- Support for research and faculty development, including but not limited to travel funds, availability of paid sabbaticals, or other support from the department, institution, community, etc.

 - Additional information that will define and clarify any expectations or demands unique to the institution or department

 Reviews of each faculty member’s record in the three areas of research, service, and teaching should be held on a regular schedule, at a minimum in the first, third, and pre-tenure year of the probationary period.
 The candidate under review should be given full information in writing about their status after each review and an opportunity to respond to the review.

 - Both the relative weight among research, service, and teaching and the levels of performance expected in each must be explicit and in writing; two-year colleges may place emphasis on service and teaching, liberal-arts institutions may give equal weight to all three areas, while research universities are more likely to place greater emphasis on research accomplishment.

 - In regard to evaluation of research, expectations for both the quantity and significance of published work must be made clear.